AlexLexx706/graphs_view/readme.md

-# Graphs view - tool for displaying data from the serial port as graphs (Windows, Linux,...)
+# Graphs view - tool for displaying data from the Serial-Port/UDP/TCP as graphs (Windows, Linux,...)

 ## Purpose of the application: